 If garden hoses are left attached to hose bibs during the winter, freezing of the water line can occur.
 This becomes a problem once the water thaws, as a leak will occur.
 If accessible, heating the pipe with a hair dryer may thaw it out.
-If the frozen pipe is the result of a proven builder defect then Onni will take responsibility for the repair.
+If the frozen pipe is the result of a proven builder defect, then Onni will take responsibility for the repair.
+Please note that any damage resulting from lack of proper winterization will not be covered under warranty.

-- · Loose railings and other safety concerns, - Malfunctioning plumbing - Electrical problems, including inadequate heat or environmental control, - Water seepage visible as damp areas on surfaces such as exterior stucco, - Window seal failure (the space inside the sealed glass becomes foggy, - · Window cracks not due to accidents, - Exterior or entry doors and windows that no longer fit or function properly, - Cracked or broken tile in the shower not due to accidents.
+- Loose railings and other safety concerns, - · Malfunctioning plumbing - Electrical problems, including inadequate heat or environmental control, - Water seepage visible as damp areas on surfaces such as exterior stucco, - Window seal failure (the space inside the sealed glass becomes foggy, - Window cracks not due to accidents, - Exterior or entry doors and windows that no longer fit or function properly, - Cracked or broken tile in the shower not due to accidents.